contiguity/cli/man/contiguity.1.md

 **-n**, **--name** _name_

 : The name of the service to use in the text message.
-Defaults to "Contiguity".
+Optional but reccomended, if not specified the message will not contain a name.

 **-l, --language** _language_